DeepFoldProtein/OTalign/docs/DATASET.md

     - For each pair, TM-align was run to generate a structural alignment and a TM-score.
     - For negative pairs, those with a TM-score above a specified cutoff (e.g., 0.2) are discarded to ensure they are structurally dissimilar.
 The script oversamples and then trims the set to reach the desired number of hard negatives.

+5. **Group-aware Splitting**:
+    - To prevent data leakage and ensure a fair evaluation of generalization performance, the dataset is split into training, validation, and test sets with a "group-aware" strategy.
+    - All pairs belonging to the same CATH superfamily (`group_id`) are guaranteed to be in the same split (train, validation, or test).
+    - Negative pairs are distributed proportionally across the splits.
-5. **Output**:
+6. **Output**:
-    - The final data is stored in a `dataset.jsonl` file.
-The script also outputs a `superfamily_composition.json` file detailing which domains from each superfamily were included in the final dataset.
+    - The final data is stored in three separate files: `train.jsonl`, `validation.jsonl`, and `test.jsonl`.
+    - The script also outputs a `superfamily_composition.json` file detailing which domains from each superfamily were included in the final dataset.

 The generation script is configurable, allowing control over file paths, filtering criteria, pair counts, and parallelization settings.
 A random seed is used to ensure reproducibility.